A first-hand account of a student going through the Clearing process and how it changed their life.

 The first thing I did was research.
 I looked at the teaching staff on the Creative Writing and English Literature BA, as well as the alumni.
 I remembered my friend’s sister mentioning how amazing Trevor Norris – the course leader – was and after reading his biography and the module structure of the final year, my mind was made up.

-The next step was looking for vacancies on the course through the University website, which there was, and giving the Clearing hotline a call.
+The next step was looking for vacancies on the course through the University website and giving the Clearing hotline a call.

 The next day, after completing both tasks, my transcripts and information were sent to Trevor, where he would make the decision as to whether I could complete my final year at London Met.